Architecture

 Bridge Adapter Layer

 Bridges are integrated as modular adapters.
-Each adapter implements a standard interface:
+Each adapter implements a standard interface that normalizes the bridge-specific details into a uniform data model:

 1interface BridgeAdapter {2 name: string;3 supportedChains: Chain[];4